EskimoBrew33/dynamic-forms/README.md

 - Manage the active form (***Product*** or ***Coverage***)
 - Handle form submissions
 - Update the display when values change
-- Make API calls to the server to fetch and update configurations
+- Make API calls to the server to fetch and product data

 ### Key Features: